 The development of photovoltaics in Poland is progressing at a rapid pace.
 For example, the Polish grid operator Polskie Sieci Elektroenergetyczne reported that in July alone, the total output of all installed systems shot up by around ten percent.
 In contrast to the end of 2019, when 1.29 gigawatts (GW) had been installed, this figure was 2.26 GW in July, almost twice as high as at the beginning of the year.

-Smaller producers are driving development
+Smaller producers are driving the development

-Poland does well in a European comparison
+Poland fares well in a Europe-wide comparison

 Smaller producers are driving the trend

 The development in Poland is not being driven by large-scale plants.
-Instead, according to information from the Institute for Renewable Energy Instytut Energetyki Odnawialnej (IEO) , the main focus of expansion is on smaller prosumer plants (combination of producers and consumers).
+Instead, according to information from the Institute for Renewable Energy Instytut Energetyki Odnawialnej (IEO), the main focus of expansion is on smaller prosumer plants (combination of producers and consumers).
 This is mainly due to government incentives in the form of a subsidy program to increase own consumption as well as tax incentives and low-interest loans for photovoltaic projects.

 If the trend continues, the experts at IEO expect an estimated 2.5 gigawatts of additional capacity to be installed in Poland this year.
 They also expect that the target formulated for 2030 of 7.8 GW of capacity could already be achieved in the coming years.